BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 ### What am I seeing?

-{{<figure src="/images/astro/ngc2023_near_horsehead.jpg" link="/images/astro/ic434_horsehead_native.jpg" class="rightsmall" caption="NGC2023 cropped from the above for clarity.
+{{<figure src="/images/astro/ngc2023_near_horsehead.jpg" link="/images/astro/ic434_horsehead_native.jpg" class="left" caption="NGC2023 cropped from the above for clarity.
 This reflection nebula is _not_ an optical artifact, unlike most other light around bright stars.
 The illuminating star is dead center.">}}
 Everything about the Orion nebula still applies, and these sections will continue to build on each other.
 This, like all the images here, are at approximately the same scale, so this and the Orion nebula are similar sizes.
 The horsehead itself is a dark (cold/non-illuminated) nebula in the foreground, blocking light from a hot glowing region.